-

 About Sofie Laguna

-Sofie’s many books for young people have been published in the US, the UK and in translation throughout Europe and Asia.
-She has been shortlisted for the Queensland Premier’s Award, and her books have been named Honour Books and Notable Books by the Children’s Book Council of Australia.
+Sofie is now an award-winning author for children and adults.
+Her many books for young people have been published in the US, the UK and in translation throughout Europe and Asia.
+She has been short-listed for the Queensland Premier’s Award, and her books have been named Honour Books and Notable Books by the Children’s Book Council of Australia.
+Titles include ‘Too Loud Lily’, ‘Our Australian Girl: Meet Grace’ and ‘Bird and Sugar Boy.’

 For speaking engagements, writing workshops or school bookings, please contact: